jonathanmalkin/LiftStrong/memory-bank/progress.md

 # Progress Tracking for LiftStrong

-## Project Status: Initial Implementation Phase
+## Project Status: Active Implementation Phase

-The LiftStrong project has moved from planning to initial implementation.
-The project requirements, architecture, and technical decisions are documented in the memory bank, and initial code implementation has begun.
+The LiftStrong project has progressed from planning to active implementation.
+The core architecture is in place, and significant progress has been made on implementing the database layer, repository layer, and UI components.

 ## What Works